BEHAVIOURAL ECONOMICS

 Topics include:

-The course includes case study discussions, analysis of scientific articles, and the development of an experimental group project.
+The course includes the analysis of scientific literature and the development of an experimental project (individual or group-based).

 Referral texts